tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 **Step 2: Create the token hash**

 You'll need to install and import a library of your choice for creating the hash string.
 We chose a library called [Arcane](https://cocoapods.org/pods/Arcane) which is like the Obj-C CommonCrypto library.
-Concatenate the widget session and the appToken token, and create the hash string. *Note that you must use the same Hash Type that you used to create the appToken.
-We usually use SHA256*
+Concatenate the widget session with the appToken token, and create the hash string. *Note that you must use the same Hash Type that you used to create the appToken.*

 ```
 let tokenHash: String = Hash.SHA256("\(widgetKs)\(appToken)")!